THE SHAKER HISTORY STORY

 In retrospect, our story is very much what people call the American dream.
-But we believe, it's everyone's dream,no matter where you're from or live.
+But we believe, it’s everyone’s dream,no matter where you’re from or live.
 We started with a lot of enthusiasm and a good idea.
 But it was very much like playing in a band and knowing none of the songs.
-The most commonly heard verses around the Shaker shipyard would be, "Oh yea!
-Oh, what the!
-Oh, brother!
-Oh, know!
-Oh, shit!
-Oh, okay!"
+The most commonly heard verses around the Shaker shipyard would be, “Oh yea!
+Oh, no!
+Oh, brother! and WHAT!”
 We never know when we take that first step into something new and unknown, where it will lead or how long the road will be.
-This road we've ventured onto has brought both great happiness and some hard times.
+This road we’ve ventured onto has brought both good times and hard times, plus lots of cool stuff.

 That very night Shakey Joe went home and asked his wife, “Do you think we should go for it?”
 We had to agree we would be in this together to the end.
 It was decided Shakey would design and build the mics, and do public relations/play in the bars.
 Dawn would run the office, handle customer service, shipping and accounts/office queen.
 And that’s the way it is to this day.
 To be honest, in the beginning there were many times when she could be found running drill presses and soldering irons at two in the morning to meet a deadline.

 We started as a grass root, bootstrap and sweat equity venture.
 The back porch became a factory, the old refrigerator transformed into a spray booth, the bedroom became the shipping department, and one of the boy’s bedrooms acquired a desk, file cabinet and phone.
 It was on that phone that we got our first big time call.
 The voice said, “Hi, I’d like to talk with someone about these Shakers.
 My wife asked his name, it was Huey Lewis.
 That was a pretty awesome thing and indicative of things to come.